-After installation and restart, the "Add Object" list box in the Zope management interface should show an entry "eGenix mxODBC Zope Database Connection".
+After installation and restart, the "Add Object" list box in the Zope Management Interface (ZMI) should show an entry "eGenix mxODBC Zope Database Connection".

 To add a new connection, simply add an object of this type to a folder.

 The object creation dialog will be shown, asking you for the parameters of the new object.